-This method is quick, as the material is removed with each pulse of the laser.
+This method is quick, as the material is removed with each pulse of the Laser Marking Machine.
 The depth of the marks is controlled by the number of times the laser beam is passing on the material.

 This process is typically slower because the annealing relies solely on heat to bring carbon from the metal to the surface and make the markings.
 Once the metal is heated, you must also allow it to gradually cool.

 Common metals used during the process of laser annealing include the following:

 - Stainless steel

 In addition, this process can be used for a variety of industries.